ccallawa/alyvix_server_doc/session_management.rst

    | Example:  | :bolditalic:`http://localhost/testcases`    |
    +-----------+---------------------------------------------+

-Test cases in the :ref:`specified test case directory <session_management_settings>` can be added to any session on the Alyvix Server containing them.
-However, just because a test case is stored in that directory doesn't mean that it will be scheduled.
-It must first be added to the test case table by configuring it at the endpoint above.

 Each test case can also appear multiple times in the test case table, including with different arguments to pass to Alyvix Robot.
 The first three settings create the schedulable test case
 configuration: